Here is the best 3 days in Koh Samui itinerary on the internet to help you make the most of this fantastic paradise in Thailand!

 Koh Samui has lots of amazing restaurants and street food.
 You’ll find all the classic dishes of Thailand here, as well as some spectacular seafood.

-For a humble and authentic dining experience in Koh Samui, head to Green Bird Restaurant.
+For a humble and authentic dining experience in Koh Samui, head to The Hut Cafe.

-This small little restaurant in Chaweng has plastic chairs and an unimpressive appearance, but the food is cheap and absolutely amazing.
+This small little restaurant in Bophut is family-run and has an extensive menu.
+The food is cheap and absolutely amazing.

 Mid-range – Baan Ya Jai